streamlink/streamlink/docs/plugin_matrix.rst

-btv                 btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. cam4                cam4.com             Yes   No camsoda             camsoda.com          Yes   No canalplus           - canalplus.fr       Yes   Yes   Streams may be geo-restricted to France.
+btv                 btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. cam4                cam4.com             Yes   No camsoda             camsoda.com          Yes   No canalplus           - mycanal.fr         No    Yes   Streams may be geo-restricted to France.
-                    - c8.fr
-                    - cstar.fr
                     - cnews.fr
 canlitv             - canlitv.com        Yes   --
                     - canlitv.life